MiaoLab20/DBMD/README.md

 An example input file for an AIBMD simulation can be found in ***simParams.py***.
 A run script can be found in ***runSimulation***.
 To run the ***test*** folder, simply install all the necessary *python* modules and run the following commands as following:
 > sh runSimulation

 Explanations for all parameters in the example input file can be found at the reference below.
+It is recommended to set up and run AIBMD in OpenMM on NVIDIA GPUs to achieve the best possible speeds.

 # Reference
 Do, H.N. and Miao, Y. (2023) Artificial Intelligence Boosted Molecular Dynamics. *bioRxiv*.
 BIORXIV/2023/534210